 She is an Emergency Physician in Newcastle, New South Wales.
 She is a Harkness Fellow having spent 12 months at Weill Cornell Medical School in New York, investigating care for older people in emergency departments.
 With this expertise in geriatric emergency medicine, she has developed a program to support acutely unwell residents in residential aged care facilities and has geriatric emergency medicine leadership roles with the Australasian College and the International Federation for Emergency Medicine.
 She recognises that vulnerable and complex older people need a health system which collaborates, communicates and places people and their families at the centre of care.

 Professor Anne Duggan

-Conjoint Professor Anne Duggan is a Clinical Director at the Australian Commission on Safety and Quality in Health Care and Conjoint Professor, School of Medicine and Public Health, University of Newcastle.
-Dr Duggan is a highly respected Gastroenterologist with significant operating and leadership experience in a range of healthcare settings.
+Conjoint Professor Anne Duggan is a Clinical Director at the Commission and Conjoint Professor, School of Medicine and Public Health, University of Newcastle.
+Professor Duggan is a highly respected gastroenterologist with significant operating and leadership experience in a range of healthcare settings.